Lemon May Have Some Potential Anti-Cancer Properties

 You can add this lemon zest to many recipes or even specialty drinks like juices and cocktails.

 Is this method as effective as drinking lemon juice?Of course not.
 Lemon juice has its own amazing properties that are far more beneficial when it comes to other aspects of your health.
-But when it comes to fighting cancer, the compounds contained in the peel pack the required nutrients to have a powerful effect.

 - Flavonol glycosides